 Experience the perfect balance of Study Abroad, Travel Study, and an Archaeological Field Program in a Mediterranean environment!
-This 30-day course is based in the Croatian city of Zadar along the Adriatic coast and centered on the nearby archaeological site of Nadin.
-Students of the course will gain practical experience in standard archaeological methods, as well as an understanding of the scientific application of an archaeological research design to contemporary issues in archaeology.
-The course offers the added element of a truly international experience, where students will work in the field alongside Croatian archaeology students from the University of Zadar, live and culturally interact within contemporary Croatian cities and towns, and visit a number of archaeological sites and Mediterranean landscapes relevant to the project research design.
+This 30-day course is based in the 3000-year-old Croatian city of Zadar along the Adriatic coast and centered on the nearby archaeological site of Nadin.
+Students of the course will gain practical experience in archaeology and an understanding of its application to contemporary issues of urbanization, landscape change, and climate.
+The course offers the added element of a truly international experience, where students will work in the field alongside Croatian students from the University of Zadar, live and culturally interact within contemporary Croatian cities and towns, and visit a number of cultural heritage sites and Mediterranean landscapes relevant to the course.
 Although beneficial, prior experience in archaeology is not required, nor is familiarity with Croatian language and culture.
 Please see ‘Information Packet – Summer 2020‘ above for more information and a detailed schedule of activities.

 The course will include several class meetings in Orono before departure.
-Students will make appropriate flight arrangements to arrive in Zagreb, Croatia, on Sunday, May 13 by mid day, usually via an overnight flight departing the U.S. on the previous day.
+Students will make appropriate flight arrangements to arrive in Zagreb, Croatia, on Sunday, May 10, by early afternoon, usually via an overnight flight departing the U.S. at least one day prior.
 Assistance with and advice on flight arrangements will be available.
 Project staff will meet students at the Zagreb airport and travel as a group to the coastal city of Zadar on the afternoon of arrival.
-The program will end on Sunday, June 10, with students returning to the U.S. from the Zagreb airport.
+The program will end on Sunday, June 7, with student drop-off at the Zagreb airport.

-The course fee is $2,375.00 and covers all costs while in Croatia (ground transportation, lodging, all meals, planned museum visits, etc.).
+The course fee is $2,480 and covers all costs while in Croatia (ground transportation, lodging, all meals, planned museum visits, site visits, etc.).
 International airfare to and from Zagreb, Croatia, and tuition (3 credits) is not included in the course fee.
-Participants must also provide proof of health insurance and supplemental travel insurance (the latter of which is about $62).
-See links below for additional information.
+Participants must also provide proof of health insurance.